deanesmith/loadable-webpack-example/README.md

 ##### Install

-Clone, fork, or download this repository.
+Clone, fork, or download this project.

-In the directory, run the following command
+In your local project directory, run the following command:

 `yarn install`

 ##### Build

-For non-minified bundles -
+For non-minified bundles:

 `yarn build --mode development`

-or, for minified bundles -
+or, for minified bundles:

 `yarn build --mode production`

 ##### Run

-Webpack dev server -
+Webpack dev server:

 `yarn start`

+Notice in your ./public/build directory there are three bundles, one for main and one for each ExtensionPanel.

+Create, build and overwrite your own ExtensionPanels and